-For emergency assistance, dial #16 from campus payphones or 4999 from campus office phones.
-All cases of personal injury or medical emergency should be reported to the Security Office, Building 1600, or call 925.373.5890.
+For emergency assistance, dial \16 from campus pay phones or 4999 from campus office phones.
+All cases of personal injury or medical emergency should be reported to the Security Office, Building 1600.
 The Student Health Center, located in the Student Center, Building 1700, can accommodate students with minor injuries and illnesses.